INTRODUCTION

 HOW EXERCISE STRENGTHENS THE IMMUNE SYSTEM

 Engaging in regular physical activity improves your immune system.
-Exercise enhances blood circulation, ensuring immune cells and antibodies move quickly to detect and eliminate harmful pathogens.
+Exercise improves blood circulation, ensuring immune cells and antibodies move quickly to detect and eliminate harmful pathogens.
 It also triggers the release of endorphins, which not only improve mood but also help regulate immune responses.
 Additionally, physical activity encourages the production of anti-inflammatory cytokines, reducing the risk of chronic diseases and improving overall immunity.

 THE ROLE OF BLOOD CIRCULATION IN IMMUNITY

-Good blood circulation is crucial for immune function.
+Improved blood circulation is crucial for immune function.
 The bloodstream carries oxygen, nutrients and immune cells to different parts of the body, helping to detect and fight infections.
 Physical activity increases heart rate and strengthens blood vessels, allowing immune cells to travel more effectively.
 Aerobic exercises such as jogging, swimming and cycling improve cardiovascular health, ensuring immune defences remain active and efficient.

 THE LINK BETWEEN ACTIVITY AND STRESS REDUCTION